wkumari/draft-harkins-owe/README.md

    failure of OWE, and resetting of the 802.11 state machine.
 Due to the unsecured nature of 802.11 association a client SHOULD retry OWE a number of times (which this memo does not specify).
-This failure SHOULD be logged and if the client abandons association due to the (repeated) receipt of invalid elements, notification of this fact SHOULD be provided to the user.
+This failure should be logged and if the client abandons association due to the (repeated) receipt of invalid elements, notification of this fact should be provided to the user.

 4.4.
 OWE Post-Association